You want a ghostwriter to pen a memoir that reflects your thoughts and feelings, life story, and philosophy.

 We’ll begin the writing process with interviews.
 While recording our sessions, I’ll ask you to talk about the events of your life you wish to include in the memoir; then, I’ll ask for more.
 It’s important for me to know the events that built up to the decisions you made, so we’ll go back in time and talk about each important decision that led to a dramatic outcome.
 You may also feel free to share any written material or journals you have.

-As your biographer, I’ll also ask for details of the people in your life that are characters in your story.
+As your ghostwriter, I’ll also ask for details of the people in your life that are characters in your story.
 Some will be major characters in the memoir, while others play a lesser role.
 These things are determined by your preferences as well as the specific demands of an interesting and suspenseful plot.
 Typically, this information-gathering period lasts one month, where you’ll need to be available for thirty to forty hours of interviews, but after that, you can relax.
 I’ll take it from here!

 Month Two: Timeline and Outline